 Rolling Stone magazine recently called Grohl “the Tom Hanks of rock and roll”.
 Rarely is heard a discouraging word about Dave.
-He frequently appears as a guest on others’ records (and has stepped in to save shows), and the list of people who have contributed to his is astounding – McCartney and Timberlake, sure, but also members from bands as diverse as Led Zeppelin and Preservation Hall Jazz Band.
-Legends and up-and-comers alike join the band onstage, and everyone just seems to genuinely like the guy.
+He frequently guests on others’ records (and has stepped in to save shows), and the list of people who have contributed to his is astounding – McCartney and Timberlake, sure, but also members from acts as diverse as Led Zeppelin and Preservation Hall Jazz Band.
+Legends and up-and-comers alike join Dave onstage, and everyone just seems to genuinely like the guy.

 Do you want this guy leading your strategic projects or launching your latest go-to-market initiative?
 Even if he could pass your dress code, probably not.
 But his poise, attitude, and commitment to both his art and his team provides lessons that we can all apply.

-Looking at rock stars, particularly when they act like rock stars, it is difficult to picture them as youths, spending thousands of hours alone, practicing scales, getting chords wrong, changing strings and trying to overcome their fear of failure.
+Looking at rock stars, particularly when they act like rock stars, it’s difficult to picture them as youths, spending thousands of hours alone, practicing scales, getting blisters while mangling chords, changing strings and trying to overcome their fear of failure.
 But they put that time in to hone their craft, and it paid off.